Tools that honor the Output Z Domain environment will generate output datasets with the specified z-domain.

-- If the output is in a feature dataset, the environment will be ignored as all geodatasets inside a feature dataset automatically have the same z-domain.
+- If the output is in a feature dataset, the environment will be ignored, as all geodatasets in a feature dataset automatically have the same z-domain.

 - When both the Z Resolution environment and the Output Z Domain environment are set, the Z Resolution value is used as well as the Output Z Domain's minimum z-value.

 - It is recommended that you use the Z Resolution environment in conjunction with the Output Z Domain environment to avoid creating a dataset with extremely small resolution value.
 Extremely small resolution values can lead to a deterioration of performance and additional storage requirements.

 - Same as Input—Use the default z-domain (calculated based on the input).

 - As Specified Below—Use the following fields to specify the valid z-coordinate range:

 - Min Z—Minimum z-value

 The minimum z-value.

 Setting ZDomain to an empty string will default to using the z-domain from input data.

 import arcpy # Set the Z Domain to a minimum of 0 and a maximum of 25000 arcpy.env.ZDomain = "0 25000"